jpata/tthbb-vec/README.md

 }
 ~~~

 That's it!
-To get started, either clone this repository and modify `interface/demoanalysis.h` or just download the files `interface/nanoflow.h` and `interface/json.hpp`.
+To get started, either clone this repository and modify `interface/demoanalysis.h` or just download the files `interface/nanoflow.h` and `interface/json.hpp` to use in your own project.

 # Analyzing multiple datasets